New AML/CTF obligations came into effect from

 - reporting entities are required to enrol with AUSTRAC and to keep enrolment details up to date

-- providers of remittance services (remitters) must apply to be registered with AUSTRAC, this includes a requirement to demonstrate suitability for registration.
+- providers of remittance services (remitters) must apply to be registered with AUSTRAC, which includes a requirement to demonstrate suitability for registration.

 For information on these new requirements, please visit the following pages: